hibachafroud/Data-Analyst-Nanodegree/Airline On-Time Performance/README.md

 The dataset can be found here(https://community.amstat.org/jointscsg-section/dataexpo/dataexpo2009).
 Following this link ,i found data about flight arrival and departure details for all commercial flights on major carriers within the USA, from October 1987 to April 2008.
 This is a large dataset containing nearly 120 million records in total and takes 1.5G .So for memory problem i choose to work with the latest date available which is 2008.

-Fro the data wrangling part ,i did Data assessment.I found some quality issues and to solve them i drop Nan values, duplicates and unnecessary columns and as for tidiness issues i  changed erroneous datatypes.
+For the data wrangling part,I found some quality issues and to solve them i drop Nan values, duplicates and unnecessary columns and as for tidiness issues i  changed erroneous datatypes.